Building a Transaction Datastore

 • Reversals

-If you consume the Auth API, you can use the data in the webhooks to build a datastore for card transactions only.
+If you consume the Auth API, you can use the data in the webhook payloads to build a datastore for card transactions only.
 Keep in mind that the Auth API does not communicate settlement transactions—you would have to use the daily RDFs for that information.

 Uniquely identifying transactions